Fortune-Adekogbe/PandaMusic/README.md

 - Start your Redpanda servers.
 Refer to [the documentation](https://docs.redpanda.com/docs/get-started/quick-start/) on how to do this.
 - Ensure that Spark is correctly configured with your Python environment.

+### AWS S3 Bucket Setup

+Create a bucket in your S3 account named `panda-spectrogram`.

 ### AWS Environment Variables

 Add your AWS Access Key ID, Secret Access Key, default region name to a `.env` file in the project folder.